paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-And when we run it, we get what we expect: x is our local variable, and y is a constant 42.
+And when we run it, we get what we expect: `x` is our dynamic local variable, and `y` is always 42.

 ---